software-students-spring2025/5-final-final-hijimi/instructions.md

 # Final Project

-An exercise to put to practice software development teamwork, database integration, containers, deployment, and CI/CD pipelines.
+An exercise to put to practice software development teamwork, database integration, containers, deployment, and CI/CD pipelines.1

 ## Requirements